stdombek/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 Use this setting to create, edit and delete reading rooms.
 Users can assign reading rooms to patrons in the Reading room access app.

 ### Creating a new Reading room access entry
-1. Select "Reading room access" from Tenant settings.
-2. In the Reading room access pane, click the "+New" button
+1. In the Reading room access pane, click the "+New" button
-3. (Required) Create a name for the Room name.
+2. (Required) Create a name for the Room name.
 This will appear to users in the Reading room access app
-4. Uncheck the "Public" box if the Reading room access is not public.
+3. Uncheck the "Public" box if the Reading room access is not public.
-5. (Required) Assign one or more service points to the Reading room access entry from the dropdown menu.
+4. (Required) Assign one or more service points to the Reading room access entry from the dropdown menu.
 A user will need to be using the the selected service point to assign the Reading room access to a patron.
 Multiple service points can be assigned to one entry, but once a service point is assigned to a Reading room access entry, it cannot be assigned to another Reading room access entry.
 Once a service point has been assigned to an entry, it will no longer appear in the dropdown menu.
-6. Select "Save"
+5. Select "Save"

+### Editing a Reading room access entry
+1. In the Reading room access pane, select the pencil icon in the "Actions" column on the row of the entry you wish to edit
+2. Make the desired changes to Room name, Public checkbox and Associated service point.
+An entry must still have a name and one or more unique Associated service points
+3. To make the changes, select "Save" from the Actions column.
+Select "Cancel" to discard changes

+### Deleting a Reading room access entry
+1. In the Reading room access pane, select the trashcan icon in the "Actions" column you wish to delete
+2. A prompt will open.
+Confirm you wish to delete the reading room entry.
+3. The Reading room access entry is deleted.

 ## Settings \> Tenant \> SSO settings